mozilla-services/socorro/e2e-tests/README.md

 "~" will not resolve to the home directory when used in the py.test command line.

-The pytest plugin that we use for running tests has a number of advanced command line options available.
+The pytest plugin that we use for running tests has a number of advanced command-line options available.
 To see the options available, run `py.test --help`.
 The full documentation for the plugin can be found [here][pytest-selenium].

 __Troubleshooting__

-If the test run hangs with Firefox open but no URL gets entered in the address box, some combinations of the Firefox version, and the python Selenium bindings version may not be compatible.
+If the test run hangs with Firefox open but no URL gets entered in the address box, some combinations of the Firefox version, and the Python Selenium bindings version may not be compatible.
 Upgrading each of them to latest often fixes it.

 Tips and tricks